A Positive Mass Theorem for Static Causal Fermion Systems: Introduction and Outline of Results

 In view of theses disadvantages, it is an important task to study the nature of the gravitational interaction as described by the causal action principle without referring to limiting cases, but instead by analyzing directly the corresponding EL equations.
 One step in this direction is the recent paper~\cite{jacobson}, where the connection between area change and matter flux is worked out for two-dimensional surfaces propagating in a null Killing direction.
 In the present paper we go a step in a different, somewhat complementary direction which aims at understanding gravity for static systems directly from the causal action principle.
 We succeed in giving a general definition of the total mass for static causal fermion systems.
 Moreover, a positive mass theorem is proved which states that if a suitable local energy condition is fulfilled, then the total mass is positive.
 We also explain how the ADM mass is recovered as a limiting case.

 More precisely, our results are stated as follows.
-In the theory of causal fermion systems, a physical system (consisting of space-time and all structures therein) is described by a Borel measure~$\rho$ on a set of linear operator~$\F \subset \Lin(\H)$ on a Hilbert space~$\H$ (for details see the preliminaries in Section~\ref{seccfs}).
-Space-time~$M$ is defined as the support of this measure,
+In the theory of causal fermion systems, a physical system (consisting of spacetime and all structures therein) is described by a Borel measure~$\rho$ on a set of linear operator~$\F \subset \Lin(\H)$ on a Hilbert space~$\H$ (for details see the preliminaries in Section~\ref{seccfs}).
+Spacetime~$M$ is defined as the support of this measure,

 In the {\em{static}} situation to be considered here, there is a global time coordinate~$t \in \R$, i.e.

 Moreover, the system should be time independent.
 This is made precise by a one-parameter group~$(\scrU_t)_{t \in \R}$ of unitary transformations which leaves the measure~$\rho$ invariant (for details see Definition~\ref{defstatic}).
 In particular, the measure~$\rho$ can be written as \beq d\rho = dt\, d\mu \eeq where~$\mu$ is a Borel measure on~$N$.
 The dynamics of a causal fermion system is described by a variational principle, the {\em{causal action principle}} (see Section~\ref{seccfs}).
 In the {\em{static}} case, it reduces to minimizing the action~$\Sact$ given by